 A keen orchestral musician, Joy led the National Children’s Orchestra, the Halle Youth Orchestra and is a former member of the National Youth Orchestra of Great Britain.
 She graduated with first class honours from the RNCM in 2015, and during her time there enjoyed leading a number of RNCM ensembles, highlights including the UK premiere of Penderecki's Seventh Symphony in the Bridgewater Hall conducted by the composer, and a performance of the Pulcinella Suite under Christian Curnyn.
 She is now pursuing her career as a violinist, and has just completed her place on the Hallé/RNCM String Leadership Scheme.

 Chris’s research at King’s deals with conventions of string quartet performance, with particular focus on recordings made before 1930.
 He has taught modules in music analysis and the history of recording, and enjoys collaborating with King’s composers on new music for both the cello and the gamba.
 Chris began playing the viol while a student at Oxford University, taking lessons from Laurence Dreyfus and Jonathan Manson.
-He is a member of early music ensemble Three Parts Vied, and has also played with renowned consort Phantasm, appearing on a 2014 CD of verse anthems by John Ward.
+He also plays with early music ensembles Three Parts Vied and K’antu Ensemble, and has been a guest with renowned consort Phantasm, appearing on a 2014 CD of verse anthems by John Ward.